ClutchKick2207/ClutchKick2207/README.md

   Hey, I'm Ariz Ahmed, a High School student from Australia, who has an interest in all things tech.
   <br>
   <br>
-  🔬 I'm currently focusing on school-work, and assignments
+  🔬 I'm currently focusing on school-work, assignments and exams
   <br>
   💻 I love working with hardware, and learning more about software
   <br>
-  📚 I’m currently learning more about Machine Learning, Neural Networks and Computer Forensics
+  📚 I’m currently learning more about Machine Learning, Neural Networks and Computer Forensics.
   <br>
   💬 Ask me anything about Volatility3, Autopsy, FastAI, PyTorch, Hardware and GNU/Linux
   <br>